rat-genome-database/data-qc-pipeline/README.md

     2. show integrity issues for uniprot sequences (there should be only one sequence of type 'uniprot_seq' per RGD_ID)

+5. GENES
+    1. remove all characters with ASCII code > 127 from gene symbols

-5. TRANSCRIPTS
+6. TRANSCRIPTS
     1. display orphaned transcript rgd ids (transcript rgd ids that are active in RGD_IDS table, but which do not have corresponding entries in TRANSCRIPTS table)
     2. create NCBI nucleotide xdb ids for transcripts missing them (usually for transcripts that are active on older assembly, but discontinued on new assembly)